 Rating the Route (By Hiking Standards)

-0. General: From cca 570m to 2023m, exposition S and W. Non-marked path, a short (20m) climbing part, UIAA I-II.
+From cca 570 m to 2023 m, exposition S and W. Non-marked path, a short (20 m) climbing part, UIAA I-II.
 Gear: Good shoes, poles.
 It is recommended to continue the tour over the plateau on the summits of Vršiči and Vežica and return down by the marked path over Presedljaj.
 That's a very nice one-day tour through a remote and unspoiled area.
 The ascent over Šraj pesek requires good orientation.
 If you descend over Šraj pesek, you will probably miss the described ascent route, because in the upper part its start is not well seen and is away from the descent path below Vežica wall.
 In this case you will find yourself on top of steep, rocky gullies, where the use of rope and belaying is recommended to come down.

 So, just befor Orglice (some 50 m) turn right and follow a path, which ascends the slope, keeping right of a gravel ravine (looking upwards).
 You go up just a few minutes, then the path turns left and crosses the ravine.
 There's a wooden log across the path, preventing sunday hikers to continue.
 On the other side of the ravine the path goes up by the ravine again and then starts climbing towards the left, over a steep, rocky step.
 But the path is fine, narrow but well chosen, so you overcome the rocky step without any problem.
 Above, the path continues upwards through the woods, until from the right a good hunters path comes horizontally.
 Now we go left across the slopes and soon descend into the creek bed (dry here) and cross it.